-With this in mind, here are three key reasons why you should add contracting to your recruitment agency’s portfolio.
+With this in mind, here are three key reasons why you should add a contract desk to your recruitment agency’s portfolio.

-1. Contracting brings your business a continuous revenue stream
+1. Placing contractors brings your business a continuous revenue stream

-A big difference between perm and contracting is that, whilst permanent placements are a one-time deal, contract offers the scope for ongoing work.
+A big difference between perm and placing contractors is that, whilst permanent placements are a one-time deal, contract offers the scope for ongoing work.

-What’s more, contracting complements perm and provides your recruitment business with a forecastable revenue, for example:
+What’s more, placing contractors complements perm and provides your recruitment business with a forecastable revenue, for example:

-- You place one contractor with a day rate of £350
+- You place one contractor on a three month contract on a day rate of £400

-The more candidates you have on your books working in contracting roles, and the longer the placement durations are, the more profitable contracting can be for your recruitment business.
+The more candidates you have on your books working in contract roles, and the longer the placement durations are, the more profitable placing contractors can be for your recruitment business.

-2. Contracting can increase the value of your business
+2. Contract division can increase the value of your business

 Whilst perm still definitely has its place in recruitment, it falls short if you want to sell your business.

-This is where the addition of contracting will help you in the future.
+This is where the addition of contract will help you in the future.

-Because contracting gives an agency a source of ongoing revenue, unlike perm, which offers a fixed revenue.
+Because placing contractors gives an agency a source of ongoing revenue, unlike perm, which offers a fixed revenue.
 So your business is worth more in the long run.

-3. Contracting develops stronger trust with your clients and candidates
+3. Placing contractors develops stronger trust with your clients and candidates

 - They will appreciate the effort you are putting in to coming up with a solution to their problem and filling the role